Looting by Russian forces during the Russian invasion of Ukraine: History

-According to the Minister of Defense of Ukraine, a market was opened in the Belarusian city of Narovlya for the sale of things stolen in Ukraine: motorcycles and bicycles, household appliances, toys, furniture, carpets, etc. are sold there.
-Columns of trucks in the direction of Narovlya are moving from Buryn.
-Also, data on the movement of devices testified to robberies - this option is available for most Apple gadgets and accessories.
+According to the Minister of Defense of Ukraine, a market was opened in the Belarusian city of Narovlya selling items stolen in Ukraine, these include: motorcycles, bicycles, household appliances, toys, furniture, carpets, etc. were sold there.
+Columns of trucks in the direction of Narovlya were moving from Buryn.
+Data on the movement of devices lead to robberies - this is available for most Apple gadgets and accessories.
 Their Ukrainian owners saw by geolocation that things from their apartments were in Russia.
-In other cases, geolocation of the stolen AirPods was used to track the movement of Russian army units.
+In other cases, the geolocation of stolen AirPods was used to track the movement of Russian army units.
 On April 18, 2022, on the VKontakte social network, user Yuri Zverev posted a question on how to legalize a BMW SUV brought to the Tver region from Ukraine.
 On April 20, the group was blocked at the request of the Prosecutor General's Office of the Russian Federation.
-Later, denials appeared on the Internet from members of the Zverev family, who claimed that his account was hacked and the message was not posted by him.
+Later, denying appeared on the Internet from members of the Zverev family, who claimed that his account was hacked and the message was not posted by him.

 On May 1, the Ukrainian Ministry of Defense claimed that ventilators and other equipment provided since 2014 by international donors and the government of Ukraine had been removed from a hospital in Starobilsk.

-In May 2022, a refugee from Ukraine, Alina Koreynyuk, identified her property in a photograph circulating on the Internet with a tank filmed in the Popasna area and loaded with civilian belongings.
-According to Koreynyuk, the photo was taken five minutes away from her house, and on the tank were the recently bought children's sheets with Disney prints, a blanket and tablecloth from a country house, a sealed heating tank, which she recently bought and did not have time to install in the apartment.
+In May 2022, a refugee from Ukraine identified her property in a photograph circulating on the Internet with a tank filmed in the Popasna area were loaded with civilian belongings.
+According to her, the photo was taken five minutes away from her house, and the tank recently brought children's sheets with Disney prints, a blanket and tablecloth from a country house, a sealed heating tank, which she recently bought and did not have time to install in the apartment.

+In November 2022, during the Russian withdrawal from Kherson, Russian zookeeper Oleg Zubkov stole numerous animals from the Kherson Zoo, including a raccoon that would become known as the Raccoon of Kherson due to its unusual prominence in Russian propaganda.
+The raccoon was subject to numerous internet memes mocking Russian forces and their looting.

+In June 2023 Russian media reported complaints of residents of Belgorod oblast in Russia sent to its governor about Russian troops looting their houses and property in the area after they were dispatched there to reinforce the border protection.

+In October 2024 Russian-Chechen general Apti Alaudinov gave an interview in which he openly stated that "everyone was taking them", speaking of theft of farming equipment from the occupied territories.
+Russian military blogger Mikhail Kalashnikov asked him about reports of "Akhmat" looting but Alaudinov said his unit did not steal anything, because "nobody has stopped us", meaning Russian law enforcement.
+Both also confirmed widespread looting from the territories of DPR and LPR.